valentinesamuel/valentinesamuel/README.md

 - 🔭 I’m currently working on Ghanzu.netlify.app
 - 🌱 I’m currently learning Angular
-- 👯 I’m looking to collaborate on Fron-End Projects
+- 👯 I’m looking to collaborate on Front-End Projects
 - 📫 How to reach me: Valentinesamuel080@gmail.com
 - ⚡ Fun fact: I eat code and design for breakfast